YuyaOguchi/Ruby_website/ruby_website/README.md

 Install dependencies for your website by running
 * bundle install
+* If pg doesn't install, do "brew install postgresql"

 if bundle is not installed, do:
 * gem install bundler